pulp-platform/quadrilatero/README.md

 # quadrilatero

-`quadrilatero` is a Systolic Array based on a subset of the RISC-V `RVM` ISA extensions proposed by T-HEAD Matrix.
+`quadrilatero` is a Systolic Array based on a custom set extensions available [here](https://github.com/esl-epfl/xheep_matrix_spec) dervided from a subset of the RISC-V `RVM` ISA extensions proposed by T-HEAD Matrix.
 It has been developed at the Embedded System Laboratory (ESL) at EPFL.
 It uses the CORE-V-X-IF interface to interface with the `OpenHW Group` CPUs.